Holozot/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists environment variables
+lists all local and environmental variables